Zagor (comics): Popularity outside Italy

-Even though Zagor is popular in Italy, it is even more popular in Croatia and Serbia, where it is being published to this day; his stories are also published in other former Yugoslav republics Bosnia and Herzegovina, North Macedonia and Slovenia.
+Even though Zagor is popular in Italy, it is even more popular in Croatia, North Macedonia, Bosnia and Herzegovina and Serbia, where it is being published to this day; his stories are also published in other former Yugoslav republics and Slovenia.
 In former Yugoslavia, Zagor was published by the Serbian publication Dnevnik in its Zlatna Serija edition from 1968.
 Although not as popular, Zagor comics are also published in Austria.
 Zagor has been published in India by Lion Comics in October 2022.

 Zagor is one of the most popular comic heroes in Turkey since the 1960s.
 Two unofficial Zagor movies have been produced in Turkey in 1971, Zagor - Kara Korsan'in hazineleri and Zagor - Kara Bela.
 Zagor was also published in Greece and in Israel in the 1970s, where, during that time, Tex Willer was published as well.

-In 2015, Epicenter Comics released, in United States, the first English-language edition of the three-part story Zagor!
-Terror from the Sea, including extra essays, introduction texts and original covers with an exclusive Michele Rubini cover.
-In 2016, a second Zagor book in English was published.
-Title is "The Red Sand", including essays and texts.
-It had 400 pages with a Rubini cover.
+Since 2015, Epicenter Comics released in the United States the English-language edition of Zagor comics, still ongoing in 2024.
+The first of the three-part story Zagor!
+Terror from the Sea was published in 2015, including extra essays, introduction texts and original covers with an exclusive Michele Rubini cover; in 2016, a second Zagor book in English was published, titled "The Red Sand", including essays and texts, with 400 pages and a Rubini cover.
 The third book "Voodoo Vendetta" was also published in 2016, with three essays.
 In 2017 a fourth book named "Zagor vs Supermike" was released with a poster celebrating Ferri.
 They also released a book called: "1000 Faces of Fear" with three different covers by Michele Rubini, Stefano Andreucci and Pasquale Frisenda.
 The next year was productive for Epicenter Comics, as they published "The Origins" containing comics about Zagor's childhood and young days: "Zagor Story", "Darkwood: Year Zero" and "Rainbow Bridge".
 Later that year was published: "The Lost World" which was completely drawn by Michele Rubini.
 It is a hardcovered, A4, B/W book with exclusive illustrations, essays, sketches and an interview with Rubini himself.
 It has two covers: Rubini's and Martinere's.
 In 2018 they published "Alien Saga" on more than 700 pages of classic Zagor stories.
-After "Alien Saga" Epicenter Comics published a new A4 book named "In The Jaws Of Maddness".
+After "Alien Saga" Epicenter Comics published a new A4 book named "In The Jaws Of Madness".
 It is the longest single Zagor story ever made.
 It has three exclusive covers by Rubini, Ferri and Shy.
 Later they published a book "American Odyssey"; another classical comic book with two covers.
 Their next book was Donatelli's and Castelli's "The Great Conspiracy", funded with Indiegogo.
 It also had two special covers.
 This year they are going to publish another special Zagor book named "In The Shadow Of A Vampire" containing the first two Zagor stories with vampires.
-Epicenter Comics also publishes: Magic Wind, Dylan Dog, Tex Willer, Dragonero.
-Epicenter Comics were founded in San Diego, CA by Igor Maricic.
+Epicenter Comics also published Magic Wind, Dylan Dog, Tex Willer, and Dragonero; it was founded in San Diego, CA by Igor Maricic.

+A crossover with DC Comics character The Flash, titled The Flash/Zagor – La scure e il fulmine, was published on March 10, 2022.